devforever7/disney-next-react-app/README.md

 - TypeScript for type safety
 - Accessibility features throughout

-## 📝 Notes

-Some future follow-up ideas

-- I would like to add the Mickey Mouse pointer cursor to more interactive elements.
-  Right now all such elements still do at least have hover color changes and good tab accessibility outlines.
-- I would like to use the NavMenu component everywhere and refactor layouts a little so that the <nav> element is outside the main tag.
-Right now it's only used via the avatar button next to the search bar on the home and search pages.
+## 📋 Future Enhancements

+### User Interface

+- Implement cursor: pointer styling for all interactive elements to improve user feedback
+  - User feedback is currently supported by hover state changes and keyboard focus outlines

+### Navigation & Layout

+- Refactor navigation implementation for better accessibility and user experience
+  - Move NavMenu component with `<nav>` tag outside of `<main>` tag
+  - Standardize navigation pattern across all routes
+  - Navigation menu is currently limited to top right avatar button usage on home and search pages

+### Functionality

-- Pagination for search results.
-Right now we only return 8 results so no need yet.
+- Add pagination support for search results
+  - Current implementation limited to 8 results per query
+  - Prepare for scaling with larger result sets
+  - Consider implementing infinite scroll as alternative

+### Testing

+- Implement comprehensive test suite
-- Some unit tests
+  - Unit tests for core components

 This project uses the Disney API for educational purposes only.
 All character content belongs to Disney.